Analysis | Why Ghosn’s Still Jailed and What It Says About Japan

 3. Why’s he still locked up?

 That’s not unusual in Japan, where suspects routinely endure lengthy pre-trial detentions and repeated grillings by prosecutors without a lawyer present.
 Suspects are often re-arrested on suspicion of new charges periodically to keep them in custody while prosecutors attempt to build a case.
-Bail is the exception more than the rule.
+Bail is the exception more than the rule, and judges are less likely to grant bail to those who fight the charges.
 Legal experts say this is all a strategy to secure a confession and make a trial easier.
-Judges are less likely to grant bail to those who fight the charges.
 In Ghosn’s case, the judge at a Jan.
 8 hearing said his continued detention was due to flight risk and the risk of witness or evidence tampering.
-Ghosn holds French, Lebanese and Brazilian passports and his children live in the U.S.
+Ghosn holds French, Lebanese and Brazilian passports and has children living in the U.S.

 4. What are his prospects?